Skip to main content

 • Spend time researching your available and legal options.

-• For friendship groups of more than four, consider apartment complexes where you can live in the same building or find a duplex where you can rent both sides.
+• For friendship groups of more than 4-6, consider apartment complexes where you can live in the same building or find a duplex where you can rent both sides.

-• In Grand Rapids area neighborhoods, negotiate with your landlord on what you can afford to pay when you are living with four or fewer occupants.
+• In Grand Rapids area neighborhoods, negotiate with your landlord on what you can afford to pay when you are living with fewer occupants than permitted.
 Living within the zoning rules is in their best interest as well!